 Everyone is going to kick the bucket sooner or later.
-A grave fact of life it may be, but one we need to plan for nevertheless.
-An important part of preparing for that inevitable final exit is getting ready the information to leave your loved ones, from your financial details to your last will and testament.
+A grave fact of life it may be, but it is one we need to plan for nevertheless.
+An important part of preparing for that inevitable final exit is preparing the information that you’re going to leave your loved ones, from your financial details to your last will and testament.
+You might think you’ll do it ‘when you’re older’ – but it’s essential for adults of every age to have a will.

-The biggest part of this is where you get all the boring bits of paperwork together.
+The biggest part of this is where you get all the essential paperwork together.
 Kill me now, you’re probably thinking.
 Well, not until you’ve got this all sorted.
 To give you an idea, this should include:

 - Bank statements and account details (including passwords)